mlcommons/ck/cm-mlops/script/reproduce-mlperf-inference-nvidia/README-about.md

 cm run script --tags=get,tensorrt --input=<PATH_TO_TENSORRT_TAR_FILE>
 ```

-On other systems you can do a package manager install and then CM should pick up the installation automatically during the workflow run.
+On other systems, you can do a package manager install and then CM should pick up the installation automatically during the workflow run.

 ## Managing the configuration files